e-celik/cs15l-lab-reports/lab1.md

 /home/ecelik/lecture1
 ecelik@EkinLaptop:~/lecture1$
 ```
 When a user runs 'cat' without any arguments, the terminal seems to freeze, without prompting a new command, but instead, it simply repeats whatever input the user does after they type a newline character.
 The terminal stops waiting for user input once 'ctrl+d,' or the "logout/exit" character is pressed.
 This output is expected.
+KIND OF AN ERROR

 **Directory Argument**
 ```